News media: In the United States

 The early 1900s saw Progressive Era journalists using a new style of investigative journalism that revealed the corrupt practices of government officials.
 These exposing articles became featured in many newspapers and magazines.
-The people who wrote them became labeled as "muckrakers".
+Those who wrote them were labeled as "muckrakers."
 They became very influential and were a vital force in the Progressive reform movement.
-However, after 1912 muckraking declined.
+However, after 1912, muckraking declined.
 The public began to think the exposés were sensationalized, but they did make a great impact on future policies.

-During the 1920s, radio became a news medium, and was a significant source of breaking news.
-Although, during World War I, radio broadcasts in America were only given information about Allied victories because Great Britain had a monopoly on the transatlantic radio lines.
-For the newspapers, the government suppressed any radical or German papers during and after the war.
+In the early 1920s, radios became accessible and allowed large audiences to simultaneously listen to breaking news.
+Advertisers jumped on the opportunity to persuade the millions of captive listeners.

 With the introduction of the television came The Communications Act of 1934.
-It was an agreement between commercial television and the people of the United States that established that: The airways are public property; Commercial broadcasters are licensed to use the airways; The main condition for use will be whether the broadcaster served "the public interest, convenience, and necessity."
-During the Vietnam War, the media reporting directly challenged the government, drawing attention to the "credibility gap" — official lies and half-truths about the war.
+It was an agreement between commercial television and the people of the United States that established that 1.
+The airways are public property.
+2. Commercial broadcasters are licensed to use the airways.
+3. The main condition for use will be whether the broadcaster served "the public interest, convenience, and necessity."

-Television news continued to expand during the 1970s, and by 1990, more than half of American homes had cable systems and nationally oriented newspapers expanded their reach.
+Television news continued to expand during the 1970s.
+By 1990, more than half of American homes had cable systems and nationally oriented newspapers expanded their reach.
 With technological advancements in the newsroom, notably the Internet, a new emphasis on computer-assisted reporting and a new blending of media forms emerged, with one reporter preparing the same story in print, online, and on camera for a newspaper's cable station.

 Etymology

 A "medium" (plural "media") is a carrier of something.
 Common things carried by media include information, art, or physical objects.
-A medium may provide transmission or storage of information or both.
+A medium may provide transmission or storage of information, or both.
 The industries which produce news and entertainment content for the mass media are often called "the media" (in much the same way the newspaper industry is called "the press").
 In the late 20th century it became commonplace for this usage to be construed as singular ("The media is...") rather than as the traditional plural.

 "Press" is the collective designation of media vehicles that carry out journalism and other functions of informative communication, in contrast to pure propaganda or entertainment communication.
-The term press comes from the printing press of Johannes Gutenberg in the sixteenth century and which, from the eighteenth century, was used to print newspapers, then the only existing journalistic vehicles.
-From the middle of the 20th century onwards, newspapers also began to be broadcast (radio news and television news).
-The advent of the World Wide Web brought with it online newspapers, which then expanded to include online news videos and online streaming news in the 2010s.
-The use of the term "press", however, was maintained.
+The term press comes from the printing press.